 Columbia University Residence Hall Director in New York, New York

 Reporting to an Associate Director, this live-in position oversees community development and provides a living learning experience for undergraduate students living in one or more residence halls.
 Residence Hall Directors (RHDs) are professionals responsible for program development, student staff supervision, advisement of a Hall Council and support of students living in one building.
 RHDs assume collateral assignments with partnered offices to offer educational programming to undergraduate students.
 RHDs provide crisis intervention, resolve issues, or refer as appropriate.
 Strong supervisory, administrative, and counseling skills are utilized.
 RHDs conduct initial investigation of alleged University and residence hall policy violations.
 RHDs must be able to work autonomously, demonstrate initiative, display strong commitment to student learning, communicate effectively, and work collaboratively with colleagues and partner offices across the University.
 This position is assigned rotational on-call duties after-hours/weekend/holiday to address any residential emergency for the entire undergraduate residential population.
 As an essential staff member, RHDs may be required to respond to emergencies in addition to their on-call duties.

 Student & community development.
-Build a sense of community supporting a living and learning environment.
-Advise Hall Council, providing direction and information on University policies and procedures.
+Build a sense of community supporting a living and learning environment: Advise Hall Council, providing direction and information on University policies and procedures.
 Serve as a partner in students’ development, establishing partnerships with appropriate offices.